MichaelMULLER/highlight-scan-github-action/README.md

 - Define a GitHub Action environment with a secret CAST_HIGHLIGHT_API_TOKEN for the Highlight API/CLI token.

 For more info on how to enable CAST Highlight API/CLI tokens, see this page: https://doc.casthighlight.com/feature-focus-api-cli-user-token-management/

+For more info about CAST Highlight and Software Intelligence: https://www.castsoftware.com/products/highlight/